 The Effects of Parkinson's Disease on the Bladder and 7 Ways to Address It

-Parkinson's disease primarily affects the muscular system, causing involuntary muscle contractions and twitches and eventually the inability to control muscles.
+Parkinson's disease primarily affects the muscular system, causing involuntary muscle contractions, sometimes tremors and eventually the inability to control muscles.
 The disease also affects the automatic nervous system, which controls bodily functions, including:

-This has severe consequences on every structure in the body, including the ability to voluntary control the bladder.
+This neurological disorder has severe consequences on every structure in the body, including the ability to control the bladder.
 While bowel dysfunction can occur early or before obvious symptoms of Parkinson's emerge, urinary incontinence typically happens later in the progression of the disease.

 Helping Someone With PD-Related Incontinence

 While not everyone with PD will have related bladder issues, recent studies show that up to 40% of people will.
 Only about 15% of individuals will have severe Parkinson's-related incontinence.
-Whether or not someone is dealing with severe incontinence, many steps can be taken to improve the quality of life for those with bladder issues.
+Whether or not someone is dealing with severe incontinence, as a professional or family caregiver many steps can be taken to improve the quality of life for those with bladder issues.

 7 Ways To Improve Quality of Life For Those Living With PD-Related Incontinence